Andrew Rosenblum

 But chocolate is just the beginning of the company’s ambitions.
 Oobli sees sugary beverages as a really promising niche market.
 The typical American consumes about 60 pounds of added sugar a year, nearly half of which comes from beverages.
 Jason Ryder, CTO at the University of California, Berkeley, and an adjunct professor of chemical and biomolecular engineering, says, “This is the 800-pound gorilla of sugar delivery mechanisms.

-Wing says, “Beverages are the problem.
+Wing says, “Beverages are the 800-pound gorilla of the problem.
 And that’s why so many people switched to diet soda or sugar-free tea in the first place.

 More than sweeteners meet the tongue